peg-dev/pegasus/CONTRIBUTING.md

 Release Policy
 --------------

-The project leader is the release manager for each Pegasus release.
+The project leader is the release manager for each Pegasus Core release.

 Copyright
 ---------